adaptlearning/adapt-test-package/README.md

 **Has the issue been reported before?** We have already built up a sizeable back-log of issues, so the issue may have been reported by someone already.
 Please do therefore [search the list of issues](https://adaptlearning.atlassian.net/issues/) first.
 If it has already been reported, any extra information you have garnered from your own tests could be invaluable in fixing it, so please add any such info to the existing ticket, should you find one.

-**Is it covered?** By this we mean: is your set-up covered by the [tech spec](https://community.adaptlearning.org/pluginfile.php/24/mod_forum/attachment/3397/Adapt_Framework_v2.0.0_standards_definitions_draft.pdf)?
+**Is it covered?** By this we mean: is your set-up listed in the [v2.0.0 standards definitions document](https://community.adaptlearning.org/pluginfile.php/24/mod_forum/attachment/3397/Adapt_Framework_v2.0.0_standards_definitions_draft.pdf)?
 In an ideal world, we’d commit to supporting Adapt on all browsers and operating systems.
-Unfortunately this isn’t feasible with the resources we have, so we have to prioritise those named on the tech spec.
+Unfortunately this isn’t feasible with the resources we have, so we have to prioritise those named in the standards definition.

 ## What to report
 If your bug passes the above tests, the next step is to create an issue.